bsmith89/midas2-wiki/SNV-Module.md

 5. **Chunkified Pileup Implementation**

    Both single-sample and across-samples pileup was parallelized on the unit of chunk of sites, which is indexed by <species_id, chunk_id>.
 Only when all chunks from the same species finished processing, chunk-level pileup results would be merged into species-level pileup file.
-This implementation makes population SNVs analysis across thousands of samples possible.
-To compute the population SNVs for one chunk, all the pileup results of corresponding sites across all the samples need to be read into memory.
+This implementation makes population SNV analysis across thousands of samples possible.
+To compute the population SNV for one chunk, all the pileup results of corresponding sites across all the samples need to be read into memory.
 With the uses of multiple CPUs, multiple chunks can be processed at the same time.
 Therefore, for large collections of samples, we recommend higher CPU counts and smaller chunk sizes to optimally balance memory and I/O usage, especially for highly prevalent species.
 Users can adjust the number of sites per chunk via the `--chunk_size`.
 MIDAS 2.0 also has a `--robust_chunk` option, where adjusting chunk size based on species prevalence.

 ### Sample commands

-- Across-samples SNVs calling using default filters.
+- Across-samples SNV calling using default filters.

    ```
    midas2 merge_snps --samples_list ${my_sample_list} --midasdb_name ${my_midasdb_name} --midasdb_dir ${my_midasdb_dir} \ --num_cores 32 ${midas_outdir}